tristan-cavaness/Great-Power-War-Analysis/README.md

 - Purely internal conflicts (civil wars, domestic rebellions without a foreign primary enemy)
 - Token coalition participation where the power was not a principal decision-maker
-- Purely demonstrative deployments with no organized resistance (e.g., France's intervention in the Belgian Revolution — 50,000 troops deployed, no combat)
 - Naval blockades or diplomatic coercion without combat-ready deployment

 ### Borderline Guidance

-- **Brief wars and single decisive engagements** (e.g., Waterloo Campaign, Suez Crisis): included.
+- **Brief wars and single decisive engagements:** included.
 Duration does not determine strategic significance.
-- **Gunboat diplomacy with territorial acquisition** (e.g., Franco-Siamese War): included.
+- **Gunboat diplomacy with territorial acquisition:** included.
 Asymmetric outcomes are data, not noise.
-- **Opponent capitulated before major combat** (e.g., Conquest of Corsica): included.
+- **Opponent capitulated before major combat:** included.
 The capitulation is the outcome.
-- **Colonial conquest against organized non-state opponents** (e.g., Anglo-Zulu War, Conquest of the Aztec Empire): included if organized resistance was present.
+- **Colonial conquest against organized non-state opponents:** included if organized resistance was present.
+- **Deployment with intent to fight, even if combat was minimal or the opponent withdrew:** included.
+The deployment and willingness to engage meets the threshold.

 ## Variables